zcxb/zcxb/README.md

 # Hi, I'm zcxb. 🎣

-I'm a backend web developer, I'm recently focus on:
+I'm a backend web developer.
+I recently focus on:

   - 🎯 practicing algorithms and data structures on leetcode-cn
   - 📑 learning English the language